 Your midwife will counsel you on a well-balanced and varied diet, foods to avoid, and the use of nutritional supplements in pregnancy.
 As your caloric requirements change and issues arise, we’ll continue to provide nutritional counseling throughout your pregnancy.

 We can help you manage any discomfort you may experience during any stage of menopause.
 We’ll discuss lifestyle changes such as diet, stress reduction, and exercise, as well as nonsteroidal anti-inflammatory drugs (NSAIDs), diuretics, hormonal contraceptives, hormone replacement therapy, vaginal estrogen, low-dose antidepressants and other medications targeted to specific symptoms.

 Ultrasound is a gentle, noninvasive imaging technique that allows the patient and midwife to view and monitor every step of the pregnancy.
-While ultrasound services are conveniently offered at Midwifery and Women’s Health Services, patients are welcome to utilize any one of our imaging locations.
+While ultrasound services are conveniently offered at Saratoga OB/GYN and Midwifery locations, patients are welcome to utilize any one of our imaging locations.

 Regular, routine gynecological exams, such as pap smears, can assure your continued reproductive health and are your best bet for prevention or early diagnosis of cancer or other conditions.
 Exams typically include an evaluation of your current health, breast exam, and pelvic exam.

 Our collaborative physician-midwife model of care has proved to be the best approach for mothers and newborns.
 It also helps ensure that, as much as possible, families have the experience they want during childbirth.

 For prenatal and postpartum care, you choose the physician or nurse midwife you're most comfortable with.
 If you have a routine labor and vaginal delivery, most likely a midwife will deliver your baby.
 OB/GYN physicians are always available.
 They also handle all higher-risk deliveries.

 William J. Hickey Women’s Health Services